henreeQT/consolefaces/README.md

 **Installation**

-1 > Download Python 3 for Windows if not installed
+1 > Download Python 3 for Windows if not installed (made for Windows, but can run on Linux and probably Mac)

 2 > Right click the .zip file that was downloaded and press 'Extract All'